SAP-archive/teched2021-developer-keynote/storyboard.md

 # Concept/Style

-* Big Brother:  Group of developers living in a house together, attempting challenges/games, etc.
+* Big Brother:  Group of developers living in a house together, attempting challenges/games, etc.  Confessionals should be part of the show as well.
+Opening scenes showing each topic focus getting a key to the hosue?

 # Possible Themes

 * End-to-End solution?
+Focus on building a solution which leverages many parts of SAP BTP.
+* Accelerate Developers.
+Focus on key development aspects which accelerate the development experience, this would be low-code/no code heavy.
-* Focus on key features which make developers lives better?
+* Make Developers Lives Better.
+Focus on key features in various development tooling which make developers more productive

 # Key Players